Peleda23/-100DaysOfCode/r1-log.md

 ### R1D18

 Today was productive day.
 Everything about javascript.
 Objects, strings, functions.
 I need to do at least 5% of the course to finish till december.
 Thats the plan for december.
 Make my javascript skills, git, sass up up up.

+### R1D19

+Recently i created a plan how to finish udemy courses in December.
+My plan is to at least 5% a day.
+This is gonna be hard.
+Someday 5% is a lot.
+Started to work with arrays.
+Now we building note and todo apps.